jscott10/UdacityProject6-1/README.md

 To display locations, select a Location type from the drop-downFrom the Search Locations panel you can select a list of Google Location Types to display.
 When you select a Location Type a list of found locations will appear and corresponding markers will drop onto the map display.
 If you have previously visited the page, your last selected Location Type is automatically be selected.

 To filter the list, enter a search string into the List Filter box.
 The list found locations and map markers will automatically reflect the filter you enter displaying only the items that contain the string entered into the filter box.
-If you have previously visited the page, the last filter string (if any) will automatically be entered.

 To view additional information about a location either click on the item in the list or click on the map marker.
 The map marker will turn green and bounce briefly to indicate it has been selected.
 An pop-up window will appear that contains the following information: